deterritorial/dialectics/README.md

 # dialectics

-Code, data, and models to support dialectics as a weapon of thought.
+Code, data, and models to support dialectics as a weapon of thinking, analysis and action.